APPLY ASAP: Design/Building Professional & Architecture Student Application

 Teachers: We recommend all first-time participants (only including teachers who apply to partner with a design/building professional) attend a 1.5 hour live virtual orientation, designed to help you have the best experience with AiS.
 If you cannot attend one of the scheduled live orientations, a self-paced orientation course is available.
 Teachers will also have access to our free trauma trainings throughout the year in case you do not have access to such trainings through your school or district.

-Design/Building Professional & Architecture Student Volunteers: All first-time volunteers are required to attend a 1.5 hour virtual orientation.
-In addition, we highly recommend all volunteers, new and returning, to attend our ongoing trauma workshops throughout the year.
+Design/Building Professional & College Student Volunteers: All first-time volunteers are required to attend a 1.5 hour virtual orientation.
+In addition, we require all volunteers, new and returning, to attend at least one of our ongoing trauma workshops throughout the year.
 The orientation and workshops will prepare you for working in the classroom and with students of all different backgrounds.

 Orientation Dates – Please plan to attend one of the following virtual orientations if you are new to the program.
 If you are new and cannot attend either date, please notify AFO staff after applying so that we can find a solution that will work for you.